-Alejandro Medina is a multidisciplinary artist and architect interested in geometrical abstraction, plant morphology and the ephemerality of nature.
+Alejandro Medina is a multidisciplinary artist and architect.
 He holds a Bachelor of Architecture degree from the University of Southern California (USC) in Los Angeles.

 Medina primarily draws inspiration from his childhood encounters with nature.
 Born and raised in Guatemala City, he grew up very close to the natural world.
-He is especially interested in the peculiarities that occur under extreme environmental conditions.
-In the case of Guatemala: the tropics ( environments such as the rainforest and coral reef).
+He is especially interested in the peculiarities that occur in extremely biodiverse environments.
+In the case of Guatemala, environments such as the rainforest and coral reef.

 Intrinsic in his work is a sense of curiosity for ones surroundings; as well as a desire to unveil the unexpected interconnections occurring within specific systems and ultimately life.
 His most recent work deals with the innate, yet complicated relationship that exists between humans, architecture and nature.